gemfire/gemfire-developer-website/content/tutorials/spring-for-gemfire/get-started-gf4k8s-sbgf.md

 Starting with Spring Boot 2.3, you can now customize and create an OCI image using Spring Boot.
 In this example we're using the [Gradle - packaging OCI images option](https://docs.spring.io/spring-boot/docs/current/gradle-plugin/reference/htmlsingle/#build-image).
 If you are using Maven check out the instructions found [here](https://docs.spring.io/spring-boot/docs/current/maven-plugin/reference/htmlsingle/#build-image).

-* In a terminal, navigate to the `hello-world` directory.
+* In a terminal, navigate to the `hello-world` directory
 * Build the application with `./gradlew clean build`
 * Open the `build.gradle` file and update the `bootBuildImage` section, with your Docker repository information.
 This will build an image with the name `docker.io/[docker username]/hello-world:0.0.1-SNAPSHOT`.
 * Build the image with `./gradlew bootBuildImage`